Polymetis Apps API Key Manager for Confluence

 Fair enough!
 But there are some essential differences between API keys and API tokens.
 By default, Atlassian tokens are always bound to a user and their rights and therefore inherit all their permissions on every instance.
 So, any token a user creates has all their rights not only in one instance but in all cloud instances on which the user is authorized.

+And that's not all!
 Use API Key Manager to create keys that support the following features:

 Time-Limited Keys

-All API keys generated with API Key Manager for Jira Cloud are temporary and valid for 30 days by default – after that period they automatically expire and need to be created again.
+All API keys generated with API Key Manager for Jira and Confluence Cloud are temporary and valid for 30 days by default – after that period they automatically expire and need to be created again.
 Their limited lifespan allows you better control of how your instance's data can be accessed.
 In addition, keys can be revoked at any time, so you do not need to wait for their expiration.

 Restrict Keys on an API level